parkervg/blendsql/README.md

 <details>
 <summary> <b> <a href="https://hybridqa.github.io/" target="_blank"> HybridQA </a> </b> </summary>

-For this setting, our database contains 2 tables: a table from Wikipedia `w`, and a collection of unstructured Wikipedia articles in the table `docs`.
+For this setting, our database contains 2 tables: a table from Wikipedia `w`, and a collection of unstructured Wikipedia articles in the table `documents`.

 *What is the state flower of the smallest state by area ?*
 ```sql